chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 **Learning Goal: We want to make our site look modern**

 - Application: We will use Material Design 3 in, instead of Bootstrap, in order to handle the styling of our site
-- Research and Resources: We'll start by reading the documentation then referencing other industrial sites for inspiration on how to create a modern look.
+- Research and Resources: We will start by reading the documentation then referencing other industrial sites for inspiration on how to create a modern look.
 - Challenges: We anticipate having some difficulties with the syntax of this specific library, so we will have to carefully reference documentation and examples.
 - Success Criteria: We will consider this a success if this tool makes it easier for us to create a well designed and good looking user interface.